Housing Technology Awards 2026

-All of the 2025 award entries were first assessed by Housing Technology’s editorial team to create a shortlist of finalists whose entries were then assessed by our external panel of judges (below).
+The entrants’ submissions will be profiled in full detail in the March 2026 edition and the subsequent editions of Housing Technology magazine during 2026.
+All of the 2026 award entries were first assessed by Housing Technology’s editorial team to create a shortlist of finalists whose entries were then assessed by our external panel of judges (below).
 To make the awards as fair and as transparent as possible, our marking framework was openly published online so that all entrants would know what we’re looking for, with our external judges as well as our own editorial team marking everyone using exactly the same framework.

 Thank you to our judges